Trump threatens to destroy Iran's civilian infrastructure if a deal is not reached 'shortly'

-DUBAI, United Arab Emirates (AP) — U.S. President Donald Trump on Monday threatened widespread destruction of Iran’s energy resources and other vital infrastructure, including desalination plants, if a deal to end the war is not reached “shortly.”
+DUBAI, United Arab Emirates (AP) — U.S. President Donald Trump on Monday threatened widespread destruction of Iran’s energy resources and other vital infrastructure, including desalination plants that supply drinking water, if a deal to end the war is not reached “shortly.”

-Trump’s new threat in a social media post and earlier comments in an interview with the Financial Times that suggested American troops could seize Iran’s Kharg Island oil export hub highlighted a frequent tactic.
-He has repeatedly claimed to be making diplomatic progress— though Tehran denies negotiating directly — while ramping up his threats and sending thousands more U.S. troops to the Middle East.
+Trump’s new threat came in a social media post.
+Earlier comments to the Financial Times suggested American troops could seize Iran’s Kharg Island oil export hub.
+Trump has repeatedly claimed to be making diplomatic progress— though Tehran denies negotiating directly — while ramping up his threats and sending thousands more U.S. troops to the Middle East.

 It remains unclear where the diplomatic effort facilitated by Pakistan stands.
 Iran’s continuing attacks on its Gulf neighbors could further complicate any talks.
-The United Arab Emirates — which has long billed itself as a beacon of stability in a volatile region — has been hard hit in the war, and is signaling it wants Iran disarmed in any ceasefire.
-Iran’s theocracy likely won’t accept that.
+The United Arab Emirates — which has long billed itself as a beacon of stability in a volatile region — is signaling it wants Iran disarmed in any ceasefire.

 Trump says diplomacy is going well but threatens major escalation

 In a social media post, Trump said “great progress is being made” in talks with Iran to end military operations.
-But he bristled that if a deal is not reached “shortly,” and if the Strait of Hormuz is not immediately reopened, the U.S. would broaden its offensive by “completely obliterating” power plants, oil wells, Kharg Island and possibly even desalination plants that supply drinking water.
+But he said if a deal is not reached “shortly,” and if the Strait of Hormuz is not immediately reopened, the U.S. would broaden its offensive by “completely obliterating” power plants, oil wells, Kharg Island and possibly even desalination plants.

 The strait is a crucial waterway through which a fifth of the world’s oil is shipped in peacetime.